The Real Reason Employees Hate Time Tracking

 Why employees will never make an effort

-Again, it sounds accusatory, but we say this with complete sympathy: employees will never make an effort when it comes to time tracking.
+Again, it sounds accusatory, but we say this with complete sympathy — as a time tracking company, we hear it often.

 "Conscientious", " catch-up", and "rebel" employees differ only in how often they track their time - but they all hate tracking their time.
 Why?